 Treatment products and timing that work alongside vineyard operations without disrupting growing cycles.

-Understanding the role of oak trees as rodent habitat and managing the interface between woodland and residential structures.
+Understanding the role of oak trees as pest habitat and managing the interface between woodland and residential structures.

-Systematic colony reduction for grazing land, fencing perimeters, and hillside properties with active burrow systems.
+Systematic colony reduction for grazing land, fencing perimeters, and hillside properties with active entry and nesting patterns.

-Monitoring and treating around water wells and septic systems where rodent and ground squirrel burrowing can cause damage.
+Monitoring and treating around water wells and septic systems where pest and entry pointing mice and rats can cause damage.

 Rural properties require a landscape-level view of pest management, working with the natural environment rather than trying to overpower it.